-The material is not thought to produce adverse health effects or skin irritation following contact (as classified using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
-The liquid may produce skin discomfort following prolonged contact.
-Defatting and/or drying of the skin may lead to dermatitis.
+systemic effects may result following absorption.
+The material is not thought to be a skin irritant (as classified using animal models).
+Temporary discomfort, however, may result from prolonged dermal exposures.
+Good hygiene practice requires that exposure be kept to a minimum and that suitable gloves be used in an occupational setting.
+Toxic effects may result from skin absorption.